danjlawson/pcapred.largedata/README.md

 # R Package pcapred.ukbpcs18

 This is a data repository for use with the R package [https://github.com/danjlawson/pcapred](pcapred).
-You should install that package which should automatically download this package for you.
+You should install that package first.
+You may only want the 18 PCs included with it, in which case you don't need this additional dataset.

 You can use the data directly if that is helpful.